markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/create-appcontrol-policy-for-lightly-managed-devices.md

     - Apps predicted to be "safe" by the ISG.

 5. **Allow Managed Installer** A policy option allowing:
     - Code written to the system by a process designated by policy as a managed installer.
-For Lamna's managed installer policy, Alice includes the Intune Management Extension, and also well-known auto-updater processes from ISVs whose apps are popular and likely to find across the company.
+For Lamna's managed installer policy, Alice includes the Intune Management Extension, and also well-known auto-updater processes for widely-used apps.
 She also includes a filepath rule, "D:\ Lamna Helpdesk\*" where Lamna's helpdesk admins are trained to copy the app installers and scripts they use to repair user's apps and systems.

 6. **Admin-only path rules** One or more filepath rules for the following locations:
    - "C:\Program Files\*"